-Equations (2.1), (2.2) and (4.2) form a closed set of equations determining R_n order by order in the g's and \tilde{g} 's, while the $W{m,n}$ are determined by (3.4).
+These form a closed set of equations determining $R_n$ order by order in the g's and $\tilde{g}$ 's, while the $W{m,n}$ are determined by the remaining equations.

-Note that the black vertices can be removed without loss of information, leading to a slightly simpler definition of p-mobiles, now made of only white unlabeled and labeled vertices, with edges connecting only labeled to unlabeled ones, and with the constraint that the clockwise labels around any unlabeled vertex must either decrease by 1 or increase by a quantity of the form k(p-1) - 1, k = 1, 2, 3, ...
+Note that as the black vertices become trivial, they can be removed without loss of information, leading to a slightly simpler definition of p-mobiles, now made of only white unlabeled and labeled vertices, with edges connecting only labeled to unlabeled ones, and with the constraint that the clockwise labels around any unlabeled vertex must either decrease by 1 or increase by a quantity of the form k(p-1) - 1, k = 1, 2, 3, ...

 The above discussion includes the particular case p = 2 of bipartite planar maps, and the simplified definition of 2-mobiles matches exactly that of the mobiles of Sect.
-2. Moreover, upon taking $\tilde{g}2 = 1$, the above equations directly reproduce eqns.
+2. Moreover, upon taking $\tilde{g}2 = 1$ , the above equations directly reproduce eqns.
 (2.1), (2.2) and (2.3).